How to Frame an Oil Painting?

 Studies show that the proper framing can extend the lifespan of an oil painting by decades, protecting it from dust, damage, 90% of UV light damate and other environmental factors.

-Whether it's an old favorite or a new piece, the right frame can make it stand out and fit perfectly in your space.
+Whether it's an old favorite or a new piece, the right canvas frame can make it stand out and fit perfectly in your space.

 What Should You Know About Framing an Oil Painting?